AhmadSaleh2001/Digital-Electronic-Projects/EvaluateFunction/README.md

 # Truth Table Generator and Equation Solver

 The Truth Table Generator and Equation Solver is a Windows Forms application developed in C#.
 It allows users to input equations consisting of uppercase letters and generates a truth table for the equation.
-The project evaluates each row of the truth table by applying the concepts of evaluating mathematical expressions and converting them to prefix notation.
+The project evaluates each row of the truth table by applying the concepts of evaluating mathematical expressions and converting them to postfix notation.

 ![2023-06-07-14-11-32](https://github.com/AhmadSaleh2001/Digital-Electronic-Projects/assets/79485253/f13736fd-bd35-4895-8fb5-153d6e7e7297)

 ## Equation Evaluation